 Trelowarren has aesthetic significance as a highly intact and fine example of a grand Italianate boom era mansion set on a substantial portion of land.
-The aesthetic qualities are enhanced by the wraparound wrought iron verandah, projecting bays, slate roof and conservatory.
+Designed by architect George Raymond Johnson, noted aesthetic features include the wraparound wrought iron verandah, projecting bays, slate roof and conservatory.
 The mansion is a landmark property on Orrong Road, particularly owing to its scale, deep setback and high visibility.
 The place is also of aesthetic significance for the remnant Victorian plantings present onsite.
 These include two mature ombu (Phytolacca dioica) and kauri pine (Agathis robusta) trees.
 (Criterion E)